davewhiteland/compsci-superbasics/collections/_text-files/editors.md

 character occupies the same width.
 The text file is therefore displayed on a grid.

-This is important because it means you can identify the position of a character in the file by its line number, and its column number.
+This is useful because it means you can identify the position of a character in the file by its line number, and its column number.
 This information is often provided in diagnostic messages (or error messages) when you are programming.